3.9. Exception handling¶

 - try

-A throws block identifies a block of code for which particular exceptions will be activated.
+A try block identifies a block of code for which particular exceptions will be activated.
 It’s followed by one or more

 Basic anatomy of an exception